JayTG/Azure-Fundamentals/README.md

 A network security group can contain as many rules as you need, within Azure subscription limits.
 Each rule specifies these properties:

 When you create a network security group, Azure creates a series of default rules to provide a baseline level of security.
 You can't remove the default rules, but you can override them by creating new rules with higher priorities.

+## Secure the perimeter layer
+The perimeter layer is about protecting your organization's resources from network-based attacks.
+Identifying these attacks, alerting the appropriate security teams, and eliminating their impact are important to keeping your network secure.
+To do this:

+- Use Azure DDoS Protection to filter large-scale attacks before they can cause a denial of service for users.
+- Use perimeter firewalls with Azure Firewall to identify and alert on malicious attacks against your network.

+## Secure the network layer
+At this layer, the focus is on limiting network connectivity across all of your resources to allow only what's required.
+Segment your resources and use network-level controls to restrict communication to only what's needed.

+By restricting connectivity, you reduce the risk of lateral movement throughout your network from an attack.
+Use network security groups to create rules that define allowed inbound and outbound communication at this layer.
+Here are some recommended practices:

+- Limit communication between resources by segmenting your network and configuring access controls.
+- Deny by default.
+- Restrict inbound internet access and limit outbound where appropriate.
+- Implement secure connectivity to on-premises networks.

+## Combine services
+You can combine Azure networking and security services to manage your network security and provide increased layered protection.
+Here are two ways you can combine services:

+- **Network security groups and Azure Firewall**
+>Azure Firewall complements the functionality of network security groups.
+Together, they provide better defense-in-depth network security.
+>
+>Network security groups provide distributed network-layer traffic filtering to limit traffic to resources within virtual networks in each subscription.
+>
+>Azure Firewall is a fully stateful, centralized network firewall as a service.
+It provides network-level and application-level protection across different subscriptions and virtual networks.
+- **Azure Application Gateway web application firewall and Azure Firewall**
+>Web application firewall (WAF) is a feature of Azure Application Gateway that provides your web applications with centralized, inbound protection against common exploits and vulnerabilities.
+>
+>Azure Firewall provides:
+>
+> - Inbound protection for non-HTTP/S protocols (for example, RDP, SSH, and FTP).
+> - Outbound network-level protection for all ports and protocols.
+> - Application-level protection for outbound HTTP/S.
+>
+>Combining them provides more layers of protection.